bogaertg/credentials-less-slides/docs/markdown/06-conclusion/00-intro.md

 # Conclusion

-* Credentials rotation is 💩
+* Managing credentials rotation is 💩
 * Oauth2 is your best friend
 * Token exchange is no magic
 * Google and Github do it well, but so do many other providers